 On September 9, the Instituto Cervantes in New York will host a tribute to journalist and thinker Barbara Probst Solomon, a key figure in the recent history of cultural and political relations between the United States and Spain.

 On Tuesday, September 9, the documentary When the War Was Over will be screened—an intimate and revealing film that explores Probst’s life and her commitment to freedom.
-The screening will feature a special introduction by her daughters, Carla and María Solomon.

 This tribute aims to remember and share the life and work of an exceptional woman who, from a young age, actively opposed the Franco dictatorship and championed the values of democracy and Spain’s modernization.
 Barbara Probst was also a vital voice in explaining the United States to Spanish audiences through her essays and articles, establishing herself as a true cultural bridge between the two countries.